Home » Vinyl Records » Understanding Vinyl Record Weights & Why They Are Important

 What is Vinyl Record Weight?

 Weight is more than the mass of the record; the weight of a record is a much more important factor in both sound quality and its playback.
 From there, the weight of vinyl records in Australia is essential to the best listening experience.
-Most vinyl records come in different weights.
+Most records come in different weights.
 The heavier the vinyl the more sound you get and the more it can stand up to being played day in and day out.

 Weight is important for vinyl record pressing.
 The heavier records however more likely have more consistent playback because they are less likely to warp or skip.
 For audiophiles and collectors who want perfect sound, this makes vinyl records in Australia and around the world prized possessions.
 Stability on the turntable also helps keep your vinyl records less likely to warp and deform the sound, heavier vinyl records are better at preventing the vibrations from distorting the sound.